Deliver Us from Evil (2014 film)

 Deliver Us from Evil is a 2014 American supernatural horror film directed by Scott Derrickson and produced by Jerry Bruckheimer.
-The film claims to be based on a 2001 non-fiction book entitled Beware the Night by Ralph Sarchie and Lisa Collier Cool, and its marketing campaign highlighted that it was "inspired by actual accounts", however the plot is an original piece written by director Derrickson.
+The film claims to be based on a 2001 non-fiction book entitled Beware the Night by Ralph Sarchie and Lisa Collier Cool, and its marketing campaign highlighted that it was "inspired by actual accounts."
+However, the plot is an original piece written by director Derrickson and his co-writer Paul Harris Boardman.
 The film stars Eric Bana, Édgar Ramírez, Sean Harris, Olivia Munn, and Joel McHale in the main roles and was released on July 2, 2014.
 The film grossed $87.9 million against a $30 million budget.

 Plot

+In Iraq in 2010, a four-man Marine team is closing in on a firefight across an open desert area.
+One of the Marines takes a round to the head.
+The other three close in on the firefight.
+They apply suppressive fire and move in on the threat towards a tree line.
+Night has fallen as they move through the trees.
+One Marine shoots off a flare.
+The team notices several nocturnal species and observes possible hostile forces running ahead of them.
+They quickly pursue and one Marine throws out a grenade, rendering the hostiles injured.
+One hostile gets up and is quickly neutralized by a Marine.
+As they assess the situation, one Marine turns on a flashlight and finds an open stairwell into the ground.
+One pulls security and two descend.
+PFC J. Tratner activates a bodycam as they investigate.
+As they make to the bottom of the stairs, they notice a foul smell.
+They seem to have found some sort of room, and their lights as well as the bodycam go dark.
+Screaming ensues.

 In The Bronx in 2013, veteran NYPD Special Operations Sergeant Ralph Sarchie and his partner Butler patrol the 46th Precinct.
 A domestic disturbance call comes in over the radio.
 Sarchie finds out that the male at the address is a former Marine.

 At the site of the complaint, Sarchie and Butler encounter the former Marine, Jimmy Tratner, whose wife has been badly beaten.
 They also notice deep scratches on the floor.
 Tratner flees.
 Sarchie catches up and makes the arrest.
 The officers assume that Jimmy is mentally ill or high on drugs.

 Sarchie and Butler are called to the Bronx Zoo after a woman has thrown her toddler into the moat surrounding the lion enclosure.
 They find the woman in the lemur pen.
 She is furiously scraping at the ground and rapidly recites the lyrics to "Break On Through (To the Other Side)".
 Sarchie notices a commercial painter inside the lion enclosure.
 He enters to interrogate the man, but is attacked by the lions and barely escapes.